 On August 30, 2019, Cohen Milstein and co-counsel filed a putative class action case, alleging that, since 2009, Perdue Farms Inc., Tyson Foods Inc., Pilgrim’s Pride Corp., and more than dozen other chicken producers have conspired to depress the hourly wages paid to vulnerable workers in their chicken processing plants in violation of federal antitrust laws.
 The case was the first such class action in the country and was based on an independent factual investigation.
-The case is pending in the Unites States District Court for the District of Maryland.

 The Plaintiffs seek to represent a class of non-supervisory production and maintenance workers at chicken processing plants in the continental United States.
 These workers perform dangerous yet essential jobs for Defendants, such as hanging live chickens on a slaughter line, slaughtering the birds, and repairing the slaughter equipment.
 According to a 2015 report by Oxfam America, “the rates of injuries and illness” in chicken processing plants “are shockingly high.”
 Yet plant workers earn wages that place them near or below the poverty line.